andyhahaha/Uncertainty-Mnist-with-Pytorch/README.md

 ```

 ## Result
-These result show the uncertainty of different rotated digits.
+These results show the uncertainty of different rotated digits.

 <table>
   <tr>